mikenguyen13/data_analysis/_book/18-experiment.md

 # Experimental Design

--   Randomized Control Trials (RCT) or Experiments have always been and are likely to continue in the future to be the holy grail of causal inference.
+-   Randomized Control Trials (RCT) or Experiments have always been and are likely to continue in the future to be the holy grail of causal inference, because of
+    -   unbiased estimates

+    -   elimination of confounding factors on average (covariate imbalance is always possible.
+Hence, you want to do [Rerandomization] to achieve platinum standard set by [@tukey1993])
 -   RCT means you have two group treatment (or experimental) gorp and control group.
 Hence, as you introduce the treatment (your exogenous variable) to the treatment group, the only expected difference in the outcomes of the two group should be due to the treatment.
 -   Subjects from the same population will be **randomly assigned** to either treatment or control group.
 This random assignment give us the confidence that changes in the outcome variable will be due only the treatment, not any other source (variable).
 -   It can be easier for hard science to have RCT because they can introduce the treatment, and have control environments.
 But it's hard for social scientists because their subjects are usually human, and some treatment can be hard to introduce, or environments are uncontrollable.
 Hence, social scientists have to develop different tools ([Quasi-experimental]) to recover causal inference or to recreate the treatment and control group environment.
 -   With RCT, you can easily establish internal validity
 -   Even though random assignment is not the same thing as *ceteris paribus* (i.e., holding everything else constant), it should have the same effect (i.e., under random manipulation, *other things equal* can be observed, on average, across treatment and control groups).

-Selection Problem
+**Selection Problem**

 Assume we have